-Edu 316.
-Curriculum, Planning and Assessment.
-Addresses purposeful design and planning of instruction that clearly defines (1) what the teacher wants students to be able to do and understand; (2) what evidence of student learning the teacher will accept, and 3) what is effective and engaging instruction, including necessary instructional interventions for a range of student abilities, interests, or cultural differences.
+Edu 314.
+Teaching Middle School.
+Addresses the purposeful design, planning, and delivery of instruction for grades 5-8 that clearly defines 1) the cognitive and physiological development of adolescents, and 2) what is effective and engaging instruction, including necessary instructional interventions for a range of student abilities, interests, or cultural differences.
 Field experience required.
-Prerequisite: 221.
-Satisfies the S ACE.
+Prerequisite Edu 221.
+Satisfies the W2 ACE.